kwaldenphd/football-structured-data/README.md

 Click `OK` to create the table.

+FIG 20

+Once you've created the table, go to the `Table Design` tab and rename the table.

+We also want to add the table to our data model.

+FIG 21

+Select the `Power Pivot` menu option (next to `Table Design`).

+Click the `Add to Data Model` icon.

+FIG 23

+In the pop-up Power Pivot window, select `File` --> `Close` to add the table to the data model.

+Go through this process of creating a table (under `Data`), renaming the table (under `Table Design`), and adding the table to the data model (under `Power Pivot`) for each sheet in the workbook.

+Renaming tables and adding them to the data model is an important step down the line when we want to start aggregating the data for more fine-tuned analysis and visualization.

 For folks working in Google Sheets, there is not an equivalent for this step.
 Google Sheets already treats your spreadsheet as a table.

 BUT, before you start sorting/filtering/etc, you probably want to freeze the first row in the spreadsheet as a column header.